iGio90/Dwarf/README.md

 Or you can call it damn, why are raspberries so fluffy or yet, duck warriors are rich as fuck.
 Whatever you like!
 Built on top of pyqt5, frida and some terrible code.

+### Known Issues
++ JavaTraceView is distorted
++ JavaTraceView shows weakref/handle instead of value

+We are working on Dwarf 2.0 release

 ### Installation
 ```
 pip3 install dwarf-debugger